Pinterest tag How Long Can You Leave a Tampon In? | Rael

 How Long Can You Leave a Tampon In?

+For beginners, you might be wondering how to properly put in a tampon for the first time.
 Most tampons are designed to provide you safe coverage for four to six hours.
 You should never leave a tampon in more than eight hours.
 Why?

 For starters, most tampons aren’t going to provide adequate coverage past the four to six hour mark if you’re wearing the correct size.
 As your tampon fills, it expands to allow more flow to be absorbed.
 Once it has been completely filled, it will not provide a barrier against leaks.

 The second reason you’ll want to remove your tampon as soon as possible is to reduce your risk of infection.
 When you leave a tampon in for too long, you can create a breeding ground for bacteria.
-This bacteria can lead to mild irritation of your vagina and vulva to a more serious infection like bacterial vaginosis
+This bacteria can lead to mild irritation of your vagina and vulva to a more serious infection like bacterial vaginosis.

 What About Toxic Shock Syndrome?